ucopacme/start-here/one_day_workshops/cloudformation_awscli.rst

 To verify that the stack you intended on building actually completed to success, we use the **aws cloudformation describe-stack** command

-**Example** aws cloudformation describe-stacks  --stack-name john-cf-workshop
+**Example:** aws cloudformation describe-stacks  --stack-name john-cf-workshop
 ::